ivorjawa/StewartPlatform/rotorhead.md

 ### System Description

 For the purposes of this demonstration, a rotorhead consists of:

+A swashplate is a device that allows a rotating element to be inclined with two degrees of freedom, pitch and roll, and also move vertically.
+The bottom half is attached to three linear actuators, which provide all degrees of freedom.
+The rotating top half is linked to the drive shaft through the "scissor-link".

 A two-part rotating swashplate, the bottom half of which is represented as a Y-shaped frame rotating around a spherical bearing, which in turn surrounds a bushing through which the drive shaft runs.
 This allows the swashplate to pitch and roll around the spherical bearing,